Workshops for children at the Musée d'Art Moderne de la Ville de Paris 2013-2014

 The children (aged 5) first squeezed a blob of paint on paper and squished it with a transparent plastic sheet and then observed the shape they had involuntarily made.
 They were then taken on a tour of artworks in the Museum of Modern Art Paris and inspired by their observations, they continued their painting.
 They interpreted the initial blob in the context of an imaginary space where elements of the collection that inspired them featured.

-Bonnard's 1936 painting Le Jardin, offered possibilities of gradually absorbing the different textures and spaces of his sunlit vision.
+Bonnard's 1936 painting Le Jardin, offered possibilities for looking at the different textures and spaces of his sunlit vision.
 The children were invited to draw without contours, through rhythmical mark-making.
-We discussed the feeling of discovering a beautiful garden and the children gradually came to perceive the pinkish vertical on the right hand side of the painting, bringing the act of opening a shutter and the notion of time into the painting.
+We discussed the feeling of discovering a beautiful garden and the children came to perceive the pinkish vertical on the right hand side of the painting, bringing the act of opening a shutter and the notion of time into the painting.
 They then made their own colourful garden with paper 'shutters'.

 Pierre Bonnard, Le Jardin, 1936